 What is a credit score?

-A credit score is a 3-digit number from 300 to 850 that reflects how likely you are to pay back your debts, explained Jennifer Miller, Financial Advisory Specialist with Local Government Federal Credit Union.
-“Your score is an indication of how financially responsible you are when it comes to requesting and repaying debt.”
+A credit score is like a report card that assigns a grade to your credit history for the past 7 to 10 years.
+It reflects how likely you are to pay back your debts and is an indication of how financially responsible you are when it comes to requesting a line of credit and repaying debt.
+This grading system is called a FICO score.

 Why does your credit score matter?

-Your creditworthiness is the difference between buying your dream house and continuing to rent.
+Your creditworthiness could mean the difference between buying your dream house and continuing to rent.
 It affects whether you can buy a car or get a credit card, and the interest rate you’ll pay on a loan.
-It determines the amount of your security deposit when you’re opening an account with a utility company or leasing an apartment.
+It determines the amount of your security deposit when leasing an apartment.
 Potential employers can even take your credit score into account when deciding whether to offer you a job.

 It all comes back to the credit report